 |Flowmon Probe||1000, 2000, 4000, 6000, 10000, 20000, 40000, 80000, 100000||v5, v9, IPFIX|

 |Nortel Switch||ERS5510, ERS5520, ERS5530, 8600||v5, v9, IPFIX|

 A flow is a way of grouping a unidirectional stream of packets into a specific set.
 These sets can be configured based on matching attributes in each packet including: A flow is a way of grouping a unidirectional stream of packets into a specific set.
 These sets can be configured based on matching attributes in each packet including:

-- IP Source Address
+- IP Source

-- IP Destination Address
+- IP Destination